-2.2.2-The Yuma device, fired on Aomon, produced contamination only in the shot area on the island.
-Significant amounts of contamination were found.
+2.2.2-The shot area on the island.
+Significant amounts of alpha (plutonium) contamination were found.
 Figure 2.2 shows the H+4 hr survey results.
-Because of this \\\\\\\ contamination, added precautions were taken in processing all persons returning from recovery operations.
-The tower site for the Kickapoo \\\\\\\ device on Aomon was not materially affected, however.
+Because of this plutonium contamination, added precautions were taken in processing all persons returning from recovery operations.
+The tower site on Aomon was not materially affected, however.

-2.2.3-The Erie device, fired on Runit in the vicinity of the airstrip, produced heavy contamination only on the shot island.
+2.2.3-The second fired on Runit in the vicinity of the airstrip, produced heavy contamination only on the shot island.
 Survey results at H+4 hr are shown in Fig. 2.3.
 Islands north of Runit in the atoll were but slightly contaminated and no interference with preparations for other shots resulted.
-Buildozing operations were carried out on Runit in the Blackfoot tower area in order to reduce exposures to an acceptable level for personnel requiring access to this area.
+Bulldozing operations were carried out on Runit in the stole tower area in order to reduce exposures to an acceptable level for personnel requiring access to this area

-2.2.4-The Seminole produced extremely heavy contamination on the Teiteiripucchi-Bogon complex.
+2.2.4 produced extremely heavy contamination on the Teiteiripucchi-Bogon complex.
 Survey results are shown in Fig. 2.4.
 Certain recovery missions requiring entry on the south end of Teiteiripucchi were held up for approximately two days.
 Entry into the bunker on Bogon by helicopter was not materially affected.

-2.2.5-Heavy contamination from the Blackfoot j shot, fired on central Runit, was limited primarily to the shot island.
+2.2.5-Heavy contamination for the shot island.
 However, the photo tower on Mack was highly contaminated from the fall-out.
-The contamination on Mack was reduced to some extent by local rain showers; in general, this contamination complicated preparations for other shots, since it made full protective clouning mandatory for any operations in the tower.
+The contamination on Mack was reduced to some extent by local rain showers; in general, this contamination complicated preparations for other shots, since it made full protective clothing mandatory for any operations in the tower.
 Survey results at H+4 hr are shown in Fig. 2.5.

-2.2.6 Kickapoo device was fired on Aomon and resulted only in heavy local contamination.
-Tower sites for the Mohawk device on Eberiru and the Inca device on Rujoru were not materially affected.
+2.2.6-The device was fired on Aomon and resulted only in heavy local contamination.
+Tower sites for the device on Eberiru and the device on Rujoru were not materially affected.
 Survey results are shown in Fig. 2.6.
-Significant contamination resulted from the shot, requiring the establishment of a special check point and personnel-decontamination facilities on the south end of Aomon in order to facilitate recovery operations.
+Significant alpha (plutonium) contamination resulted from the shot, requiring the establishment of a special check point and personnel-decontamination facilities on the south end of Aomon in order to facilitate recovery operations.
 During these operations extreme precautions were necessary, and certain of the operations required the use of supplied-air breathing apparatus by welders, as for example, when cutting torches were used on pipe sections.

-2.2.7-The Osage device, air-dropped and detonated at 700 ft over central Runit, produced no significant contamination.
-The pre-entry survey showed that no detailed survey was required and that recovery operations could proceed without\difficulty.
+2.2.7 - The second second significant contamination.
+The pre-entry survey showed that no detailed survey was required and that recovery operations could proceed without difficulty.

-2.2.8-The Inca device, fired on Rujoru, produced heavy local contamination on the shewisland.
+2.2.8 fired on Rujoru, produced heavy local contamination on the shot island.
 Contamination on the adjacent island of Eberiru